 The humid, fertile, lower ground gives way to higher and dryer land.
 Magnificent forests of stone pine, such as Coto del Rey, El Abalario or the Pinar de La Algaida, share their habitat with the black mountains - myrtle, mastic, Moorish rock rose, rosemary, thyme, lavender, and the white and yellow rock roses.
 This is where two of the most valued species live, the Iberian lynx and the Imperial eagle, as well as other mammals, reptiles and birds.

 Stabilizing the coastal dunes are plants that can handle a dryer and windier atmosphere, with the sand and salt, which include juniper, savins and marram grass.

 The extensive network of trails is an excellent way to discover this protected area, either hiking or on bike.
 These allow you to access excellent riverbank forests along the Acebrón path, bird watch following the route of La Rocina, which has observatories for this purpose, or follow pleasant cycling routes, such as the one that crosses the Matalascañas and another that starts in the forest village of Cabazudos.
-Meanwhile, birdwatching possibilities, with or without a guide, are outstanding.Go to Doñana Parque Nacional travel guide
+Meanwhile, birdwatching possibilities, with or without a guide, are outstanding.Return to Doñana Parque Nacional travel guide

 More Parks articles

 Villages in El Rocio municipalityGuide to El Rocio, in the Donana National Park